 The Cardiothoracic Anesthesia fellows can tailor the schedule according to their needs to gain competence in both cardiac and thoracic anesthesia cases.
 There are two months of elective rotations built into the curriculum including invasive cardiology, cardiac catheterization laboratory (adult and pediatric), perfusion services, pediatric cardiac surgery, cardiac surgical ICU and electrophysiology.

 Our fellows gain competence in TEE training with a minimum of two months of rotation in both the cardiology echo lab as well as intraoperative training.
 They receive training in TEE, TTE, epiaortic and 3D technologies.
 We insist that our fellows perform a minimum of 300 complete echocardiographic examinations, including 150 comprehensive intraoperative TEE examinations.
 Typically our fellows perform many more echocardiographic examinations over the course of a year.
 The goal will be to develop specialized expertise in the performance and interpretation of perioperative transesophageal echocardiography with the specific goal of attaining the American Board of Echocardiography's certification in perioperative TEE at the completion of the fellowship training.
 We typically offer fellows the opportunity to attend the week-long course offered by the Society of Cardiovascular Anesthesiologists in preparation for taking the ABE exam in TEE.
-The department has three echo technicians that are themselves skilled practitioners who support the technical aspects of the echo service, so the fellow can concentrate on learning the techniques of echocardiography.
+The department has four echo technicians that are themselves skilled practitioners who support the technical aspects of the echo service, so the fellow can concentrate on learning the techniques of echocardiography.

 The didactic program includes a weekly lecture series, journal club, cardiac morbidity and mortality conference, as well as a monthly multidisciplinary valve conference for cardiac surgery, cardiology and cardiac anesthesia.
 The fellows are relieved of clinical duties by attending staff to attend all conferences.